AriaSalvatrice/AriaModules/plans.md

 - I will not create modules I will not use to make and play music.
 I've come to call the genres I write in "Baroque Technopop" and "Pastoral Industrial".
 With VCV, I focus on live aleatoric techno.
 Music anchored in 4/4 time and Western tonality.
 I do not care much for ambient, drone, noise, "experimental", xenharmonic music, and other common uses of a modular.
 If my modules are useful for that purpose, that's only a side-effect.
 - There is a ton I do not know.
 I barely know C++ or music theory.
 I don't know DSP at all.
 I want to focus on creating things that help me build skills transferable in other fields I'm interested in.
 I do not want to embark on learning dead ends that can't be folded back into future creative work.
 - Every module I make must synergize with my own existing modules to form a coherent system.
 - I do not own a single hardware module and I have no plans to.
 I do not care whether it's economically and technically feasible to create hardware versions of my modules.
+However, their operation must be realistic.
+No clicking on a LCD as the primary way to change its value, for example.
 - I approach the modular as an artist, not as an electrical engineer.
 - I will only create modules for as long as the activity holds my interest, and not a minute longer.
 - Professional decorum can fuck off.